-Migraine is the most common neurological disorder, affecting about 10% of the world’s population.
+Migraines are the most common neurological disorders, affecting about 10% of the world’s population.
 Symptoms range from visual disturbances to debilitating headache pain that lasts for days.
 Though the causes of migraines remain unclear, recent research points to deep connections between the endocannabinoid system (ECS) and migraine—and those connections can explain why cannabis can be an effective treatment for a variety of migraine symptoms.

 There are many different types of migraines that produce numerous symptoms.
-Migraine types include:
+Types include:

 - common migraine, characterized by severe and disabling headache pain.

 - classic migraine, which includes an aura stage characterized by temporary vision loss, strange distortions in vision and in some cases even hallucinations.

 - optical or ocular migraines, characterized by the visual distortions of the aura without the accompanying severe headache.

 Besides aura and headache pain, migraine sufferers of all kinds can also experience:

 - sensitivity to light and sound